derek-dchu/Java/notes/language.md

 If an object is `instanceof` of class, that means the object can do either upcasting or downcasting to that class.

-## Serialiable
+## Serializable
 ### What is a serialiable object?
 A serialiable object can be converted into a binary string, so that it can be transfered via Internet or saved to a file.

 ### Serialization vs Deserialization
-Serialization: convert a serialiable object into abinary string.
+Serialization: convert a serializable object into a binary string.

 * For an class, each level of fields need to be serializable (regarding `transient`) to perform serialization.
-* For an class, it has at less one superclass that is serializable to perform serialization.
+* For an class, it must has at less one superclass that is serializable to perform serialization.

 Deserialization: convert the binary string back to an object.

 * Deserialzation will construct the object directly without calling its constructor.
 However, if the class is subclass, then it will call constructors of its superclass which are not serializable.

+### Override Default Serialization
+We can provide following method to override default serialization:
+  1. `private void writeObject(java.io.ObjectOutputStream out) throws IOException`
+  2. `private void readObject(java.io.ObjectInputputStream in) throws IOException`

 ### What is the purpose of `SerialVersionUID`?
 It is a `private static final long` variable.
 It is a class uuid that generates serialization and deserialization perform on the same class.